 The valley floor of this rocky gorge is full of lush vegetation.
 Steep cliffs surround us on this gentle walk which finishes at the Archaeological site of Polyrheneia, an ancient city dating from 300BC.

 This beautiful coastal walk follows the turquoise sea and sandy beaches on the south west coast of Crete.
 There are plenty of opportunites to enjoy the flora and fauna during the walk which ends at a famous beach where you can swim.

 The restored village of Milia (Easy/Moderate - 3 hours)

 Milia is a lovely little village up in the hills where all local produce is organic and you can sample the wonderful food and local wine provided by the taverna.
 You may stop to look at a tiny whitewashed Byzantine church before the walk downhill through the flower-filled chestnut and olive groves.

 |Walking Dates and Prices|

-All repeat guests will receive a 5% discount.
+All repeat guests will receive a 5% discount on accommodation.
 The price includes Chania airport transfer, single accommodation in double or twin rooms, 7 breakfasts, 6 dinners (with wine and coffee), four guided walks with either taverna lunch or packed lunch and all transportation.
 The price does not include flights or travel insurance.

 What to bring: walking shoes/boots, walking pole (optional), water bottle, camera, rucksack, sunhat and suncream.